Battle of Ortona: Battle

-The Canadians faced elements of the renowned German 1st Parachute Division.
+The Canadians faced elements of the German 1st Parachute Division.
 These soldiers were battle-hardened after many years of war, and defended doggedly.

 The initial Canadian attack on the town was made on 20 December by Canadian 2nd Brigade's Loyal Edmonton Regiment with elements of The Seaforth Highlanders of Canada under command.
 Meanwhile, elements of the division's 3rd Infantry Brigade launched a northerly attack to the west of the town in attempt to outflank and cut off the town's rear communications but made slow progress because of the difficult terrain and the skillful and determined German defence.
 On 21 December 1943, the Loyal Edmonton Regiment and the Seaforth Highlanders entered Ortona, assisted by the tanks of the Three Rivers Regiment, part of the 1st Canadian Armoured Brigade, under Brigadier Robert Andrew Wyman.

 Mouse-holing

 The Germans had concealed various machine guns and anti-tank emplacements throughout the town, making movement by armour and infantry increasingly difficult.
 The house-to-house fighting was vicious and the Canadians made use of a tactic that had previously infrequently been used: "mouse-holing".
 This tactic involved using weapons such as the PIAT or cumbersome Teller anti-tank mines to create a large aperture in the wall of a building, as houses within Ortona shared adjoining walls.
 The soldiers would then throw in grenades and make their assault through the mouse holes, clearing the stairs to the top or bottom floor with grenades or machine guns; they would follow to reach any adversaries and struggle in repeated close-quarters combat.
 Mouse-holing was also used to pierce through walls into adjoining rooms, sometimes catching enemy troops by surprise.
 The tactic would be used repeatedly as assaulting through the streets caused heavy casualties for both Canadian and German troops.

 Mouse-holing also allowed the soldiers to progress through the town, building by building, without entering the streets where they would face enemy fire.
 While some sources attribute the strategy to the Canadian forces, a British training film of 1941 had already illustrated the concept.
 The Canadians were certainly early, effective and courageous users of the technique.
 Throughout the battle, engineers on both sides also used the brutal but effective tactic of using demolition charges to collapse entire buildings on top of enemy troops.

 On 28 December, after eight days of fighting, the depleted German troops finally withdrew from the town.
 The Canadians suffered 1,375 dead during the Moro River battles of which Ortona was one part.
 This represented almost a quarter of all Canadians killed during the entire Italian Campaign.
 Other sources placed Canadian casualties as high as 2,300 (including 500 dead) before the town was won for the Allies.

 The battle has been examined post-war for lessons in urban fighting, drawing upon articles.
 A detailed online account exists.